-The Prescribed Density feature (\frown) can be added from the model tree under Component>Definitions using the Topology Optimization context menu.
+Add a Prescribed Density feature (\bigcirc) by right-clicking a Component node and choose it from the Topology Optimization submenu.
 Any Density Model will have the selection of its filtered, projected, and penalized variables extended (or overwritten) by the Fixed Topology Domain selection.
-If the Density Model uses Helmholtz filtering, the filter will be extended and use 0, 1 or θ{fix} as input to the filter, depending on the Fixed value setting.
+If the Density Model uses Helmholtz filtering, the filter will be extended and use 0, 1, or θ{fix} as input to the filter, depending on the Fixed value setting.